-As Music Director of the Glyndebourne Festival Opera, Robin Ticciati conducted new productions of Strauss’s ‘Der Rosenkavalier’ and Mozart’s ‘La finta giardiniera’, in addition to Mozart’s ‘Entführung aus dem Serail’ and a Ravel evening with ‘L’heure espagnole’ and ‘L'enfant et les sortilèges’.
-In the current season he is conducting the London Philharmonic Orchestra in a new production of Debussy’s ‚Pelléas et Mélisande’ (directed by Stefan Herheim) and the revival of Strauss’s ‘Der Rosenkavalier’.
+As Music Director of the Glyndebourne Festival Opera, Robin Ticciati conducted new productions of Debussy’s ‚Pelléas et Mélisande’, Strauss’s ‘Der Rosenkavalier’ and Mozart’s ‘La finta giardiniera’, in addition to Mozart’s ‘Entführung aus dem Serail’ and a Ravel evening with ‘L’heure espagnole’ and ‘L'enfant et les sortilèges’.
+In the 2018-19 season he is conducting the London Philharmonic Orchestra in new productions of Berlioz’ ›La damnation de Faust‹ and Dvořáks’ ›Rusalka‹.
 In addition, in the recent past Robin Ticciati conducted Britten’s ‘Peter Grimes’ at La Scala in Milan, Mozart’s ‘Le nozze di Figaro’ at the Salzburg Festival, Tchaikovsky’s ‘Eugen Onegin’ at the Royal Opera House in London, and ‘Hänsel und Gretel’ and Tchaikovsky’s ‘Eugen Onegin’ at the Metropolitan Opera in New York.

 Numerous CD recordings with Robin Ticciati have been released by Linn Records, including Haydn symphonies, two Berlioz albums and a complete recording of Schumann’s and Brahms’s symphonies with the SCO, as well as Berlioz’s ‘L'Enfance du Christ’ with the Swedish Radio Symphony Orchestra.
 These were all enthusiastically received by the critics and won numerous awards.
-Also with Linn Records, Robin Ticciati and the DSO presented their highly acclaimed debut CD with works by Debussy and Fauré in September 2017; a second recording with French music by Ravel and Duparc will be released by the same label in September 2018.
+Also with Linn Records, Robin Ticciati and the DSO presented highly acclaimed recordings of works by Bruckner, Debussy, Duparc and Fauré.
+In September 2019 another recording will be released with Debussy’s ‘Trois nocturnes’ and Duruflé’s Requiem.
 Ticciati’s discography also comprises Dvořák’s Ninth Symphony, Bruckner’s Mass in F minor and a Brahms recording with the Bamberger Symphoniker and the Choir of the Bayerischer Rundfunk (Tudor), as well as a number of opera recordings for Opus Arte and the house label of the Glyndebourne Festival.

 Robin Ticciati was born in London in 1983 and trained first as a violinist, pianist and percussionist.
 He played in the National Youth Orchestra of Great Britain until turning to conducting at the age of 15.
 His mentors and patrons include Sir Colin Davis and Sir Simon Rattle.
 In 2014 he was appointed the ‘Sir Colin Davis Fellow of Conducting’ at the Royal Academy of Music in London.